mientjan/grid/README.md

-grid.less
+grid (less / sass)
 =========

 For creating grid layouts depending on your specifications.
 Using a very dynamic mixin for creating grid css'sss.
 You can use any unit size (px,%,vw) and it will adjust it self to that size.

-Compatible with less 1.4 >
+Compatible with less 1.4 > and Sass

 example
 ---------